 Pink Argyle Diamonds

 When investing in diamonds you need an advisor who has the depth and breadth of knowledge in investment grade diamonds.
-Rare Diamond Investor provides seamless access for savvy investors.
+Rare Diamond Investor provides seamless access for both novice and savvy investors.
 We focus exclusively on natural fancy-colored diamonds and are staffed by experts in every facet of the diamond market.
 This level of experience and expertise not only gives us greater understanding of the diamond market, but also gives us access to a professional global network of investors, collectors and industry specialists including the most sought after gemologists and diamond cutters in the world.

 Investing in Colored Diamonds

 Rare colored diamonds are fast growing as a preferred asset class of investors around the world.

 The primary investment appeal of rare colored diamonds stems from their long-term history of strong, stable gains.

 This is particularly true for the three most traded categories of coloured diamonds recognised for their investment appeal: yellow diamonds, blue diamonds, and most notably pink diamonds.
 Since 2001, natural blue diamonds have doubled in price every 5 years, pink diamonds have doubled in price every 6-7 years, and fancy yellow diamonds have doubled in value every 8 to 10 years.

 To delve into what this performance looks like over time, below we see a composite representation of changes in price points gathered since 2005, based on a statistically significant sample size (tens of thousands of diamonds).

 The index offers insight into variations in the appreciation of diamonds of different colours and sizes.